List of Neighbours characters introduced in 2013: Nell Rebecchi

-Nell Rebecchi, played by Scarlett Anderson, made her first screen appearance during the episode broadcast on 7 January 2013.
+Nell Rebecchi, played by Scarlett Anderson until 2022 and by Ayisha Salem-Towner from 2023, made her first screen appearance during the episode broadcast on 7 January 2013.
 She is the daughter of Sonya (Eve Morey) and Toadfish Rebecchi (Ryan Moloney).
 Anderson was just four weeks old when she made her debut as Nell.
 Morey revealed that she instantly fell in love with her and joked that she had trouble letting her go after filming.
 She said "I just want her there all the time!
 I come home all excited about how I've been able to work with the baby.
 She's called Scarlett in real life and she's such a beautiful baby.
 Having her around just lifts everyone's mood, so we're very lucky."

 Morey believed that she "wore down the writers" to give Sonya and Toadie a baby.
 She commented "After everything they have been through, it just seems like the most natural thing for these characters."
 Morey's character was pregnant at the same time as Vanessa Villante (Alin Sumarwata), which allowed the two women to share their experiences.
 Both actresses were required to wear prosthetic bumps, which would be increased in size every few weeks.
 Morey stated that she became attached to hers and would constantly rub it.
 On-screen, Sonya opts to give birth at home, but experiences serious complications and has to undergo a caesarean section at the hospital.
 Toadie and Callum Jones (Morgan Baker) are left "to frantically wait for news" and when Karl Kennedy (Alan Fletcher) cannot confirm the health of the baby, Toadie assumes that his daughter has died.
 A Soap World reporter said "Toadie is in agony until Karl finally reports that little Nell is healthy and happy.
 The new father joins a recovering Sonya and Callum to celebrate the newest addition to the family".
-Nell's final appearance was on 28 July 2022 during the serial's finale.
+Anderson's final appearance as Nell was on 28 July 2022 during the serial's finale.

+Ayisha Salem-Towner took over the role of Nell when Neighbours returned in 2023, with the series' narrative moving forward two years from the finale.
+Moloney teased Nell's increased role in storylines with Salem-Towner in the role, describing her as "pretty phenomenal".
+He also noted that, unlike Salem-Towner, Anderson's casting from birth meant that she had not chosen to be an actor and could now enjoy her childhood.
+Upon the character's return, Nell is aged up.